 In addition, the Division includes the Institute for Pure & Applied Mathematics, the Institute of the Environment and Sustainability, and numerous affiliate institutes and research centers.

-The distinguished research of Physical Sciences faculty has led to national and international recognition, including four Nobel prizes, seven National Medals of Science, and twenty-seven members of the National Academy of Sciences.
+The distinguished research of Physical Sciences faculty has led to national and international recognition, including Nobel prizes, National Medals of Science, and membership in the National Academy of Sciences.

 The Division has over 200 faculty members and matriculates on average over 700 undergraduates and 150 graduate students per year.
-Its departments offer undergraduate, masters and doctoral degree programs, with a commitment to both undergraduate education and a strong graduate program anchored firmly in the research enterprise.
+Its departments offer undergraduate, masters and doctoral degree programs, with a commitment to both undergraduate education and a strong graduate program anchored firmly in research.

 UCLA’s Division of Physical Sciences is dedicated to: